kinode-dao/kinode-book/src/kit/boot-fake-node.md

 short: `-r`

-Pass to boot a fake node from a local binary or build a local Kinode core repo and use the resulting binary, e.g.
+Pass to build a local Kinode core repo and use the resulting binary to boot a fake node, e.g.

 ```
 kit boot-fake-node --runtime-path ~/git/kinode